chadeddington/overflow-menu/README.md

 # overflow-menu

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a drop-down overflow menu when provided with a list of items

 ## Dependencies